Unity-Technologies/ml-agents/docs/Using-Tensorboard.md

 * Lesson - Plots the progress from lesson to lesson.
 Only interesting when performing [curriculum training](Training-Curriculum-Learning.md).

-* Cumulative Reward - The mean cumulative episode reward over all agents.
+* Cumulative Reward - The mean cumulative episode reward over all Agents.
 Should increase during a successful training session.

 * Entropy - How random the decisions of the model are.
 Should slowly decrease